BalancerMaxis/maxi-pay/README.md

 ### Upgrading vesting contract implementation
 Simply deploy new implementation and pass it to `factory.setImplementation(address _newImplementation)` from the owner of the factory.

+**NOTE**: Implementation upgrade is not retroactive.
+All previously deployed vesting contracts will use old implementation.

 ### TL;DR:
 Check this script for usage example: [Usage Example](https://github.com/BalancerMaxis/maxi-pay/blob/main/script/UsageExample.sol)